 Empirically, we contribute to the literature about the Amazon by providing the first overview of where, how, and when the Amazon has been constructed as a problem in presidential speeches.
 Analyses of Brazilian environmental discourse and policies do not adopt methodological strategies that distinguish how important transnational actors behave differently inside and outside the country.
-We show how the same government constructs the Amazon as a different problem depending on where they speak and how urgent an issue is.
-Conceptually, problem-constructions highlight the extent to which Amazonian problems are ignored or privileged in transnational politics and avoids assumptions of the Amazon as a solely environmental problem.
+We show how the same government constructs the Amazon as a different problem depending on where and when they speak.
+Conceptually, problem-constructions highlight the extent to which Amazonian problems are ignored or privileged in transnational politics and avoids assuming that the Amazon is simply an environmental problem.

 We divide this article into four sections.
 First, we outline the connection between problem-constructions, transnationalism, and presidential speeches.
 Next, we present our research design including the description of our data and methodological approaches.
 In the third part, dedicated to the analysis, we display the results of our inferential models and move to explain developments in problem-constructions over time.
 We conclude by summarizing the empirical and conceptual contributions of the article.